uljo/Budget/budget/developer-notes.md

 Developer notes
 =================
-Simple JavaFX application for displaying and manipulating budget month values for a year.
+Simple JavaFX application for displaying and manipulating budget values.

 Budget data consists of different accounts of two main types: Inbound or Outbound.